Sargurukumaresan/INVERSE-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1 :
+import numpy asn

 ### Step 2:
+using arry function change the equation inyo matrix

 ### Step 3:
+by using the format of n.linalg.inv(),we can find the inverse of matrix

 ### Step 4:
+print the value

 ## Program:
 ```